PeanutNore/Guitarduino/README.md

 # guitarduino
+Update 2025/02/11: In 2020 Microchip introduced the AVR Dx series, including the AVR128DA28 which is available in the same DIP-28 package as the ATMega238.
+These new parts include an onboard DAC, 16kb of RAM, and internal 24MHz clock.
+Rather than add support for these parts to guitarduino, I have created a new repository for a digital delay project using the AVR128DA28 at github.com/PeanutNore/1985-Delay

 Software for running Arduino based guitar effects.
 Free software licensed under GPL.

 guitarduino-mode-switching is the main release intended to run on the matching hardware to take advantage of the mode switches and provide 16 different effect modes.